quintinoandre/rocketseat-ignite-nodejs-2021/rentx/README.md

 **RN**

 - [ ] It should not be possible to register a car with an existing license plate
-- [ ] It should not be possible to change the license plate of a car already registered
 - [ ] The car must be registered with availability by default
-- [ ] The user responsible for the registration of a car must be an administrator
+- [ ] \*The user responsible for the registration of a car must be an administrator

 ---